blopax/expert_system/README.md

 - An interactive mode where the user can change the initial true facts
 - A "fast" mode where the algorithm stops as soon as it finds a confirmed value for all the queries.
 It doesn't continue the search to look for contradictions.
+- An 'advice' mode for when there are ambiguous queries.
+Program will make a proposition on how to change initial facts
 - A "complete" option that will explicitly mention if the initial ruleset contains non Horn clauses rules.
-- A resolution mode that defaults to backward chaining inference motor
+- A mode option that defaults to backward chaining inference motor but can be set to resolution mode.

 ## Objective